BPSB/combine-p-values-discrete/docs/index.rst

 Supported combining methods
 ---------------------------

-This module supports the following combining methods.
+This module supports the following combining methods [Heard2018]_.
 They are listed together with their test statistics – with :math:`p_i` being the *p* values of the individual tests and :math:`q_i` being their complements (see `complements`):

 * Fisher: :math:`\prod\limits_i p_i`